wp-plugins/robo-gallery/README.txt

 = How to change font size of the gallery image description text? =

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
-In this settigns you can change size of the text
+In this settings you can change size of the text

 = How to change font color of the gallery image description text? =

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
-In this settigns you can change color of the text
+In this settings you can change color of the text

 = How to change ordering of the gallery images? =